How the NRA undercut the last big gun reform effort

 “Don’t worry about the NRA.
 They’re on our side,” Trump told the governors on Monday.

-“They wanna do it.
+“They want to do it.
 These are great people,” he told lawmakers on Wednesday.

 The NRA’s shrewd lobbying and willingness to walk away from any deal at the last minute suggest congressional negotiators may have good reason to fear working with the nation’s biggest gun lobby.

-After a gunman wielding several semi-automatic firearms killed 20 first graders and 6 educators at Sandy Hook Elementary School in Newtown, Connecticut, in late 2012, lawmakers believed they had the best opportunity in a generation to overhaul gun laws.
+After a gunman wielding several semi-automatic firearms killed 20 first-graders and six educators at Sandy Hook Elementary School in Newtown, Connecticut, in late 2012, lawmakers believed they had the best opportunity in a generation to overhaul gun laws.

 With President Barack Obama’s support, Sen. Joe Manchin, D-W.V., began working with the most senior leadership within the NRA on legislative options.
 He also brought aboard a Republican co-sponsor, Sen. Pat Toomey of Pennsylvania, for a bill to tighten background checks for gun purchases.